 That is what sales enablement is all about - empowering your sales team with the tools and resources required for converting more prospects into paying customers.
 And content is a key component in sales enablement.
 It is essential not only to the seller but also to the buyer making the purchase decision.

 Sales enablement content is also one of the biggest pain points of sales professionals.
 A survey by Marketbridge shows that almost 71 percent of top tech companies find content development to be the most challenging areas of sales enablement.

 With the right strategy, however, getting quality sales enablement content doesn't need to be a pain point.
 Most businesses already create engaging and relevant marketing content.
-By simply finding ways to utilize this content tactically and using the right tools and best practices for creating new sales enablement content, half the battle is won.
+By simply finding ways to utilize this content tactically and using the right tools, such as an Instagram content calendar, and best practices for creating new sales enablement content, half the battle is won.
 But before we dive deeper into these details, let's understand why your sales team needs sales enablement content in the first place.

 To understand how sales enablement content empowers your sales team, it is first important to know what sales enablement content really is.
 Sales enablement content is any content created to inform, educate and support your customers in their journey towards making a purchase.
 Such content can be shared by your sales team with your prospects at different stages of their journey.
 This content will help them better understand the product or service, and drive the prospect closer to a purchase.

 Sales enablement content can also be created exclusively for your sales team.
 Sales enablement content can be market research, customer data or relevant insights presented in an easily readable format that helps salespeople build better customer relationships and sell more efficiently.

 So every business will broadly have two categories of sales enablement content: customer-facing content and internal seller-facing content.
 Customer-facing content can be anything like case studies, product comparisons, whitepapers, research reports, product demos, etc., that can influence a buyer's purchase decision.

 Customer-facing sales enablement content can help your sales team: